Hi. I’m Erland. I’m a visual communication designer, web developer and photographer specialising in persuasive and socially engaged work.

 More about me

-Since migrating to Aotearoa/New Zealand in 2017, I have worked as a designer, developer, photographer, videographer and communications adviser in government, politics, advertising and marketing.
-Prior to the move, I worked in and around Sydney, Australia as an independent graphic designer, photographer and facilitator for a range of clients, while also pursuing community projects and being an active board member of Solar Citizens and a founding director of the Blue Mountains Renewable Energy Co-op.
+Since migrating to Aotearoa in 2017, I have worked as a designer, developer, photographer, videographer and communications adviser in government, politics, advertising and marketing.
+Prior to the move, I worked in and around Sydney as an independent graphic designer, photographer and facilitator for a range of clients, while also pursuing community projects and being an active board member of Solar Citizens and a founding director of the Blue Mountains Renewable Energy Co-op.